saintsystems/nova-detached-actions/README.md

 ### Adding an icon

-You can use any of the [104 Heroicon icons](https://v1.heroicons.com/) by specifying the icon name in lowercase:
+You can use any of the [Heroicon icons](https://heroicons.com/) by specifying the icon name in lowercase:

 ```php
 return [